Bedri Hamza: Deputy minister (2008–11)

+All parliamentary elections in Kosovo since 2007 have been held under open list proportional representation.
 Hamza was given the fifty-fifth position on the PDK's list in the 2007 parliamentary election and finished in fortieth place among the party's candidates.
-The list won thirty-seven mandates; he was not elected, and, due to a requirement that one-third of mandates be reserved for female candidates, he was not immediately in line for a replacement seat.
+The list won thirty-seven mandates, and he was not elected.
+Due to a requirement that one-third of seats be reserved for female candidates, he was also not immediately in line for a replacement mandate.

-The PDK and the rival Democratic League of Kosovo (Lidhja Demokratike e Kosovës, LDK) formed a coalition government after the 2007 election.
-In January 2008, Hamza was designated as Kosovo's deputy minister of economy and finance in the new government.
-In June of the same year, he and Albanian economy, trade and energy minister Genc Ruli announced an agreement on cooperation for electrical power.
-Later in the same year, he announced that Kosovo's government would not allow its borders to operate on United Nations Interim Administration Mission in Kosovo (UNMIK} regulations.
+The PDK and the rival Democratic League of Kosovo (LDK) formed a coalition government after the 2007 election.
+In January 2008, Hamza was appointed as Kosovo's deputy minister of economy and finance.
+In June of the same year, he and Albanian economy, trade, and energy minister Genc Ruli announced an agreement on cooperation for electrical power.
+Later in 2008, Hamza announced that Kosovo's government would not allow its borders to operate on United Nations Interim Administration Mission in Kosovo (UNMIK) regulations.

 Hamza said in a 2009 interview that investment in energy, roads, and private sector were necessary strategic steps to boost economic growth in Kosovo.
 He added that years of high growth would be needed to address issues of endemic poverty, saying, "To reduce poverty and unemployment we need to have economic growth of more than eight percent for the next six or seven years."

 He had the opportunity to enter the Kosovo assembly in March 2010 but instead continued to serve as a deputy minister.
 He would not have been able to hold both positions simultaneously under a dual mandate.

 Finance minister (first time: 2011–13)

-The PDK–LDK coalition fell apart in late 2010, and new elections were held in late 2010.
-Hamza was again included on the PDK's electoral list and finished eleventh among the party's candidates; the PDK won thirty-four seats and he was elected to the assembly.
-His first term as a legislator as brief; the PDK formed government after the election, and Hamza was appointed as Kosovo's finance minister on the same day as the assembly convened.
+The PDK–LDK coalition fell apart in late 2010, and a new parliamentary election was held in December of that year.
+Hamza was again included on the PDK's electoral list and this time finished in eleventh place among its candidates.
+The PDK won thirty-four seats, and he was elected to the assembly.
+His first term as a legislator as brief; the PDK formed government after the election, and Hamza was appointed as Kosovo's finance minister on the day the assembly convened.

 As minister, Hamza pursued a privatization strategy for Kosovo Telecom.
-In April 2011, he signed an agreement with Zoran Stavreski, the finance minister of Macedonia (now North Macedonia), on double taxation avoidance and protection from tax evasion.
+In April 2011, he signed an agreement with Zoran Stavreski, the finance minister for the Republic of Macedonia (now North Macedonia), on double taxation avoidance and protection from tax evasion.
 The following year, he signed an agreement with Turkish finance minister Mehmet Şimşek to collaborate on mutual tax relations.

 Governor of the Central Bank of Kosovo (2013–17)

 Hamza was appointed as governor of the Central Bank of Kosovo on 14 March 2013.
-His appointment was controversial; opposition parties argued that the appointment of a leading PDK official to the role was an attack on the bank's independence.
-This notwithstanding, he served in the role for the next four years.
+His appointment was controversial.
+Opposition parties argued that the bank's autonomy would be compromised with a leading PDK figure as its governor, and Ismet Beqiri of the LDK charged that it would become a private bank of the PDK and government.
+This notwithstanding, Hamza served in the role for the next four and a half years.